 2.When did you discover your creative talents?

 I've been creative really since I was born.
 Music and art have been my life.
 Alas it was not encouraged when I was younger so I never really believed I could do this for a living.
 It wasn't until I was hit by lightning in 2002 that it dawned on my that life really is too short and too fragile to not do what you feel passionate about.
+3. Who are your favourite artists of all time?

 It has to be Eva Hesse for inspiring me to find a way of working which is really unique and personal to me.
 O'Keefe also although I did not discover her works until I was already painting botanical subjects.